-"For the past half century, more or less, the reports from Department Instructors and Chaplains have been ordered sent direct to Department Headquarters and I presume the Department Secretary has forwarded the correlisated appearance the property."

-has forwarded the consolidated reports to you ere this.
+"For the past half century, more or less, the reports from Department Instructors and Chaplains have been ordered sent direct to Department Headquarters and I presume the Department Secretary has forwarded the consolidated reports to you ere this.

-"I saw that those of my own Camp went in the first meeting after
+"I saw that those of my own Camp went in the first meeting after Memorial Day.

-Memorial Day.